 Indoor Summer Activities for Seniors

-- Make a scrapbook.
 Capture and safeguard photos and mementos with a family scrapbooking project.
 Any crafting activity is fun, but scrapbooking taps into creativity and happy memories.
 If your elder has arthritis or trouble gripping, get the kids involved in cutting and pasting or investigate digital scrapbooking options.
 Read more about the benefits of scrapbooking.

-- Take a class.
 It’s always the right season to engage our brains with a little learning, like a hand lettering class, a genealogy workshop or a deep dive into the antiquities.
 Educational experiences “are popular with Baby Boomers and beyond because they want to continue to learn new things, experience new places, and share that experience with other open-minded, engaged people,” says James Moses, president and CEO, Road Scholar, Inc., which links learning and travel.
 “The unique understanding and learning that happens through educational travel where participants are immersed in local history, culture, food, and traditions can be truly transformational.”

-- Do good works.
 Serving others and making a difference are powerful positive feelings that buoy our spirits and benefit our community.
 Identify causes that matter to your family and seek out opportunities to contribute.
 For instance, create personal care kits for a homeless ministry or sign up to help socialize dogs and cats at the shelter.
 See more benefits of volunteering.

-- Visit a museum or cultural institution.
 What’s better in hot weather than air conditioning and beautiful art and artifacts?
 Go through the facility on your own, sign up for a guided tour, or rent a headset/download the app to hit the highlights.
 This simple activity has several upsides, notes Alexandra Germano, a physical therapist with FOX Rehabilitation in Arlington, VA.
 “Walking in crowded places or even walking and talking with a friend can really challenge the brain just as much as the body.
 This type of ‘dual tasking’ is important to continue to practice as you age.”

 Summer Senior Travel Tips